MIND ON FIRE: THE LIFE OF JACOB BOEHME

 Any biography of the Teutonic Theosopher must be a brief one, since there is little to tell about his outward life, though the productions of his inward life extend to many volumes.
 He was naturally meek, self-effacing and reflective.
 He lived the quiet life of a pious tradesman until the contents of his volcanic mind spilled irresistibly over into the world, bringing him unwanted notoriety and adventure.

-He was born in 1575, probably on April 24th, at the village of Alt Seidenberg in Upper Lusatia, a mile from the city of Gorlitz.
+He was born in 1575, April 24th, at the village of Alt Seidenberg in Upper Lusatia, a mile from the city of Gorlitz.
 The name Boehme probably derives from nearby Bohemia.
 Though the village was poor, it had a schoolhouse where Jacob received a basic education.
 His father was a peasant landowner, an elder in the church, and had enough financial wherewithal to apprentice his son to a shoemaker.
 In 1599 Jacob became a master cobbler, joined the Guild, married a godly woman and bought a house in Gorlitz, where he became a prosperous tradesman.

 Gorlitz c.
 1600